F-Zero GX: Reception

-When F-Zero GX was released, the game was well-received overall by reviewers; the title holds an average of 89/100 on the aggregate website Metacritic.
+F-Zero GX has an average score of 89/100 on the aggregate website Metacritic.
 Some video game journalists consider it as one of the best racers of its time and the greatest racer on the GameCube platform.
 It was listed "Best GameCube Racing Game" in the E3 2003 IGN Awards and "Best Racing Game of 2003" by IGN.
-F-Zero GX was named the best GameCube game of August 2003 and "Best GameCube Driving Game" of 2003 overall by GameSpot, and was nominated for "Console Racing Game of the Year" in the 7th Annual Interactive Achievements Awards held by the Academy of Interactive Arts & Sciences.
+F-Zero GX was named the best GameCube game of August 2003 and "Best GameCube Driving Game" of 2003 overall by GameSpot, and was nominated for "Console Racing Game of the Year" at the 7th Annual Interactive Achievement Awards held by the Academy of Interactive Arts & Sciences.
 Official Nintendo Magazine ranked it the 92nd best game available on Nintendo platforms.
 The staff felt it was best for hardcore fans.
-Edge magazine ranked the game 66th on their 100 Best Video Games in 2007.
+In 2007, Edge named it the 66th-best game.